MITSUI FINE ARTS

 +1 415 336 6651

-THE TREE HOUSE
+WELCOME TO THE TREE HOUSE OF MITSUI FINE ARTS

-Brightening to the smell of crisp air and damp soil, you become alive to the intimate enclosure of this space.
-By the time you reach the steps and wooden porch to Misako’s front door, the outer world will feel pleasantly distant.
-Your walk through the garden has slowly primed your body to adjust to the heightened sensory awareness of Misako’s space.
+The stone footpath beyond Misako’s humble wooden gate guides one’s feet to pass over it deliberately.
+By the time you reach the steps and wooden porch to the front door, the outer world will feel pleasantly distant.
+Your walk slowly primed your body to the heightened sensory awareness of Misako’s space.